-- Washing any vehicle with a hose not having a water shut-off nozzle is prohibited.
+- Washing any vehicle with a hose and not having a water shut-off nozzle is prohibited.

 - Washing hardscape with a hose or other pressurized source is prohibited.

-- Watering or irrigating outdoor landscaping with potable water during rainfall or within 48 hours of rainfall is prohibited.
+- Watering or irrigating outdoor landscaping with potable water during rainfall or within 48 hours of rain is prohibited.